Cubically/algorithms/cubically.md

 Found by: MD XF (kind of)
 Significance: Increments the notepad by 1 as long as the left face is nonzero

+### Loop 5 times

+    RLUD'RLUD'( RLUD'RLUD')8

+Found by: MD XF
+Significance: Loops 5 times.
+Removing the second `RLUD'` within the loop loops 10 times.
+(These are hard to do without the notepad.)